Skip to content

 To create an Azure Kay Vault, follow the steps below:

-Note every resource created in Azure is held in a logical folder called the Resource Group.
+Note: Every resource created in Azure is held in a logical folder called the Resource Group.
 So you must create a Resource Group first before creating Key Vault.
-Review this article to learn how to create a resource group with Azure CLI.
+Review how to create linux vm to learn how to create a resource group with Azure CLI.

 $az keyvault create --name <keyvaultname> --resource-group <resourcegroupname> --location <yourlocation>